-Unfortunately, the reality is that filing a claim for SSDI benefits is not a guarantee that you will actually receive those benefits.
-Many people who apply for SSDI benefits are denied, especially the first time around.
+Unfortunately, the reality is that filing a claim for SSDI is not a guarantee that you will actually receive those benefits.
+Many people who apply for SSDI are denied, especially the first time around.

+The SSA publication entitled “Disability Benefits” states that there are two different types of eligibility criteria that an individual must meet in order to receive SSDI benefits.
 First, individuals must meet the earnings requirement.
 The SSA considers an applicant’s age at the time of becoming disabled, as well as how long they worked and paid Social Security taxes.
-If an applicant has a sufficient work history according to SSA standards, then they would probably satisfy the earnings requirement for SSDI benefits.
+If an applicant does not have a sufficient work history according to SSA standards, they would not satisfy the earnings requirement for SSDI benefits.

 These medical requirements are not always easy to meet, which results in many individuals being denied SSDI benefits.
 However, the SSA has an appeals process that allows individuals who are denied benefits to have their cases reconsidered.

-With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI), and workers’ compensation claims.
+With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 We are ready to help you, and offer multiple ways to reach us.